Sheppard commemorates Tuskegee legacy with street renaming

 |0

-This work, Sheppard commemorates Tuskegee legacy with street renaming [Image 3 of 3], by Michelle Martin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sheppard commemorates Tuskegee legacy with street renaming, by John Ingle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT